AeroLeads people directory · profile

 Corporate Lobbyist, Manager Of Public Relations, And Managing Editor

-Blue Cross Blue Shield Of South Dakota Apr 1987 - Mar 1992
+Blue Cross Blue Shield Of South Dakota

 The following is an overview of accomplishments:Relationship development and customer experience improvement: As the Manager of Public Relations, I personally investigated and defused claims/policy grievances brought on by patients, clinic managers, contract physicians, members of clinic insurance teams, and other health care providers.
 My overarching goal in this position was to become a "trusted business partner" as I solicited and represented their concerns to business line owners and helped craft/upgraded processes that resulted in improved customer experiences.
 These attributes are core professional characteristics that remain the anchor of my current personal service delivery charter.
 Corporate Lobbyist: Ancillary to my other activities with BCBS, I was the corporate lobbyist during five consecutive legislative sessions (promoted to chief lobbyist my last two years).
 In this capacity, I represented, advanced, and protected the interests of subscribers and insured employer groups.
 I lobbied state dept heads, governors, senate and house leadership in both parties, and testified before countless legislative committees.
 Functioning in such a fast-paced, politically charged environment hardened my tenacity, patience, communication skills, application of ADKAR and persuasion tactics, appreciation/respect for different perspectives.As Managing Editor of a trade magazine published by BCBS of SD, designed, soliciting article submissions, had budgetary control, made printing arrangements, and subsequent distribution of a publication designed to reflect political and socioeconomic trends in health care.
 This publication filled an informational single-source need by synthesizing the often emotional and highly volition healthcare policy debates from local, regional and national perspectives.

-Thomas Dunn Skills
+Thomas Dunn education

-Frequently Asked Questions about Thomas Dunn
+Frequently asked questions about Thomas Dunn

 What company does Thomas Dunn work for?

-Thomas Dunn works for Ascension
+Thomas Dunn works for Ascension.

-What is Thomas Dunn's role at the current company?
+What is Thomas Dunn's role at Ascension?

-Thomas Dunn's current role is Organizational Effectiveness | Prosci Certified - Change Management | Leader coach | Process Improvement | Problem Solver.
+Thomas Dunn is listed as Organizational Effectiveness | Prosci Certified - Change Management | Leader coach | Process Improvement | Problem Solver at Ascension.

 What is Thomas Dunn's email address?